Are you ready

 One Book | One Minnesota is a new statewide book club that will invite Minnesotans of all ages to read and come together virtually to enjoy, reflect, and discuss.
 Presented by the Friends of the Saint Paul Public Library in partnership with State Library Services, the program aims to bring Minnesotans together during a challenging time and to highlight the role of libraries as community connectors.

-Ebooks Minnesota is making the book freely available during April and May with no limits on how many people can access the book at one time.
+Ebooks Minnesota is making the book freely available through August 23 with no limits on how many people can access the book at one time.

-For individuals who need access to copies of Because of Winn-Dixie in an alternate format (audio, braille or large print), contact the Minnesota Braille and Talking Book Library (MBTBL).
+For individuals who need access to copies of A Good Time for the Truth: Race in Minnesota in an alternate format (audio, braille or large print), contact the Minnesota Braille and Talking Book Library (MBTBL).
 MBTBL, located in Faribault, provides direct library service to preschool age children to seniors with visual, physical and reading disabilities for whom conventional print is a barrier to reading.

 For complete eligibility requirements, visit the National Library Service (NLS)'s Eligibility webpage.
 To apply for service, download and complete an NLS Application for Free Library Service and return to MBTBL by mail, fax or email.
 For more information, contact Catherine A. Durivage, Library Program Director (firstname.lastname@example.org.